July 24-August 4, 2023

 The ability to navigate Greek texts enhances our understanding of ancient philosophy and reveals its hidden treasures.
 “Greek for Philosophers” provides opportunities for scholars of philosophy to cultivate their language skills and engage with the ancient texts, whether they have studied Greek before or not

-The goal of this seminar is to help graduate students and professors of philosophy develop skills reading Greek and to produce a volume containing a translation with facing Greek and essays from participants.
+The goal of this seminar is to help students and professors of philosophy develop skills reading Greek and discussing the Greek text.
 The program combines cultural activities and Greek language study (at two levels) with academic lectures and presentations.
 Participants live and study on the picturesque island of Ortigia, where they can visit ancient Greek temples, swim in the sea, and experience the vibrant Mediterranean lifestyle.

 - Heather L. Reid, Exedra Mediterranean Center;